 A hiccup in your in your WiFi is the mostly likely reason your clock would stop unexpectedly.
 So, unless your WiFi Internet connection is extremely reliable, you will have to restart the clock every now and then.

-Restarting the clock is easy, of course.
-You simply have to say "Alexa, ask audible clock for a cat clock" (or whatever clock you want to start).
+To restart the clock, you simply have to say "Alexa, ask audible clock for a cat clock" (or whatever clock you want to start).

 How can I tell if the clock is running?

 Because Audible clock is silent most of the time, you can't always tell if it's running.
-Other than waiting for the next quarter-hour chime, one easy way to check if your Audible Clock is still going is to put your ear near your Echo and turn up the volume.
+Other than waiting for the next chime, one easy way to check if your Audible Clock is still going is to put your ear near your Echo and turn up the volume.
 You'll hear a subtle ticking sound if it's still going.